Top 5 Battery Mistakes Perth Homeowners Make

 What to do: Check Rebate Eligibility before getting quotes, and tell your installer you need SSL-compliant equipment.
 Our Quote Evaluator flags non-compliant equipment automatically.

-Mistake 5: Choosing the Wrong Installer
+Mistake 5: choosing the wrong installer

 The battery is only as good as the installation.
 We see three common installer-related mistakes:

-- No local presence — An installer based in Sydney who "services Perth" will charge travel fees for warranty visits and may not be available for urgent issues.
+- No local presence.
+An installer based in Sydney who "services Perth" will charge travel fees for warranty visits and may not be available for urgent issues.

 Most battery buying mistakes come from not having enough information at the right time.
 Before you sign anything: